Nature is all around us, but sometimes we need to be reminded of that. Read on to find out our top picks for bringing nature into the home.

 Eco psychology shows how immersion in nature can benefit our health.
 Research has shown exposure to natural environments reduce stress and promote healing.
 We are now seeing doctors and governments consider our human/nature interdependency when future planning.

 Humans crave connection with the earth.
-That’s why I built Waldorf Family, to be a stepping stone for reconnection — art with purpose!
+That’s why I built Wilded Family, to be a stepping stone for reconnection — art with purpose!

 Connecting to Wellness